nztim/sns/readme.md

 ### Upgrading

+* 6.0: PHP 8.1 and major revision.
+Event objects now use public properties instead of accessor methods.
-* 5.0 - Requires PHP8 and nztim/laravel-systems 2.0 (Laravel 9)
+* 5.0: Requires PHP8 and nztim/laravel-systems 2.0 (Laravel 9)
-* 2.0 - Moved WebhookController, removed example SnsEventServiceProvider and SnsLoggingListener - make sure they are not referenced
+* 2.0: Moved WebhookController, removed example SnsEventServiceProvider and SnsLoggingListener - make sure they are not referenced